From businesswomen having panic

 attacks because of overload to students feeling blue about not having a love — and those in between—women can find themselves walking into a dark place shielding themselves from the light of possibilities.
 When that happens my mantra often comes not from our work at the psychiatry

-department, but rather from a coffee table book: Feng Shui Your Life: Jayme Barrett with foreward by Mary Steenburgen
+department at Yale, but rather from a coffee table book: Feng Shui Your Life: Jayme Barrett with foreward by Mary Steenburgen

 , page 51 to be exact.
 Sometimes we need simplicity.

 “What do you do when a negative thought or series of thoughts come into your mind?
 How can you stop the scenario from unfolding?”

 Say out loud, “That’s a story that doesn’t need to happen!”